ying32/liblcl/README.en-US.md

 ----

-Language binding tool generator: [genBind](Tools/genBind), c/c++ and nim have been generated.
+Language binding tool generator: [genBind](Tools/genBind), c/c++, rust and nim have been generated.
 Please refer to the binding template files of these two languages for details.

 ----